RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 ## Removing and cleaning the keycaps

 Holy moly!
 Removing the keycaps is hard!
-These keycaps are sitting "blegg fast" (Stavanger term) on the plugers.
-But with the keycap puller all the keycaps are removed [(Tools)](https://refurbished-commodore.com/tools).
-Note that there is a spring beneath all the keycaps (except for the SHIFT-LOCK), and that the spring beneath the spacebar is larger than the rest.
+These keycaps are sitting "blegg fast" (a Stavanger expression) on the plungers.
+But with the keycap puller, all the keycaps are successfully removed [(Tools)](https://refurbished-commodore.com/tools).

+Note that there is a spring beneath every keycap (except for the SHIFT LOCK key), and that the spring beneath the spacebar is larger than the others.

 <p align="center">
     <img src="Images/Keyb03.jpeg" alt="Description" width="800">
 </p>

-All the keycaps are placed in a plastic boc filled with cold water and mild soap for about 24 hours.
-This will remove most of the dust and grease from the keycaps.
+All the keycaps are placed in a plastic box filled with cold water and mild soap for about 24 hours.
+This removes most of the dust and grease from the keycaps.

 ## Cleaning the keyboard PCB

-While the keycaps are taking a well deserved bath the keyboard PCB (Assy 326166-02 / Ser.No.
+While the keycaps are taking a well-deserved bath, the keyboard PCB (Assy 326166-02 / Ser.No.
 20830626) is removed from the plastic bracket.
-There are 23 small Phillips screws[^4] holding the PCB.
+There are 23 small Phillips screws[^4] holding the PCB in place.
 Use a small low-torque screwdriver when removing the screws to avoid damage.

 <p align="center">
     <img src="Images/Keyb04.jpeg" alt="Description" width="800">
 </p>

-Removing the SHIFT-LOCK key is straightforward.
-The two wires are desoldered, and the SHIFT-LOCK key is pushed from the backside of the keyboard towards the front.
-It will then pop out with minimal force.
+Removing the SHIFT LOCK key is straightforward.
+The two wires are desoldered, and the SHIFT LOCK key is pushed from the backside of the keyboard towards the front.
+It then pops out with minimal force.

 <p align="center" float="left">
     <img src="Images/Keyb05.jpeg" alt="Description" width="500">